YatterOfficial/YatterOfficial/README.md

 _Stay tuned!_

-y@R and You-At-A-Resource are trademarks of Count Anthony Harrison
+y@R and You-At-A-Resource are trademarks of Count Anthony Harrison, operating from the United Kingdom

+Copyright &copy; 2021

 <!---